pprunty/pprunty.github.io/posts/02-magikarp.md

 Then I remembered...

-The recruiter hinted in the initial screening how the company are exploring LLMs (Large Language Models, e.g. ChatGPT) for AI usage on their devices.
+The recruiter hinted in the initial screening how the company are exploring the integration of LLMs (Large Language Models, e.g. ChatGPT) on their mobile devices.

 This led me to pivot my approach entirely.